A strong teacher education program that offers over 600 hours of professional experience!

-Please note, as part of this program, admitted students will be required to complete a state background check in order to be approved to placed in classrooms.
+Please note, as part of this program, admitted students will be required to complete a state background check in order to be approved to be placed in classrooms.
 Additionally, a background check is required for both the state-issued permit to student teach as well as for application for teacher certification.
-More details will be given after candidates have been admitted and are enrolled in EDUC 311: Practicum I. If you are concerned about the results of these checks influencing the ability to matriculate in this program, please contact the Office for Student Success with questions.
+More details will be given after candidates have been admitted and are enrolled in EDUC 311: Practicum I. If you are concerned about the results of these checks influencing the ability to matriculate in this program, please contact the program’s academic advisor with questions.
 Please note that items found on any background check do not necessarily restrict a candidate's ability to proceed.

 WVU is fully accredited by the Higher Learning Commission.
 The Educator Preparation Provider (EPP) at WVU is currently accredited by the National Council for Accreditation of Teacher Education (NCATE) and is a Council for the Accreditation of Educator Preparation (CAEP) Standards through Fall 2021.
 CAEP is the only recognized national accreditor for educator preparation.

 The K-6 specialty licensure area offered at our EPP has been approved by the West Virginia Board of Education.